amgfernandes/FIJI_Clij2_GPU_Weka_ML_course/README.md

-## In preparation for the workshop please install in advance:
+## In preparation for the course please install in advance:

 - ### FIJI: https://imagej.net/software/fiji/